dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 ### Populate a TabbedPage with a DataTemplate

 <xref:Microsoft.Maui.Controls.TabbedPage> inherits `ItemsSource`, `ItemTemplate`, and `SelectedItem` bindable properties from the `MultiPage<T>` class.
-These properties enable you to generate <xref:Microsoft.Maui.Controls.TabbedPage> children dynamically, by setting the `ItemsSource` property to an `IEnumerable` collection of objects with public properties suitable for data bindings, and by setting the `ItemTemplate` property to a `DataTemplate` with a page type as the root element.
+These properties enable you to generate <xref:Microsoft.Maui.Controls.TabbedPage> children dynamically, by setting the `ItemsSource` property to an `IEnumerable` collection of objects with public properties suitable for data bindings, and by setting the `ItemTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate> with a page type as the root element.

 The following example shows generating <xref:Microsoft.Maui.Controls.TabbedPage> children dynamically: